Conciliation

 • Your own lawyer.

-An assistant or representative can also attend the conciliation conference with you, but if you want your lawyer to attend, they’ll need to get our permission.
+An assistant or representative can also attend a conciliation conference with you, but if you want your lawyer to attend, they’ll need to get our permission.

 • Contact us